Title: | Using CF-Compliant Calendars with Climate Projection Data |

 counterparts will be excluded and then the remainder returned.
 Positive and

-the side effect that the result has the attribute "CFtime" describing the
+that the result has the attribute "CFTime" describing the temporal dimension

 (1:length(y)